mattb20/bank_test_ruby/README.md

+### Bank account app written in Ruby and interacted with through CLI

 ### Requirements
 - You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
 - Deposits, withdrawal.